Nick Ferrari: Politics

-It was suggested in June 2006 by Conservative leader David Cameron that, if he joined the Conservative Party and put himself forward, Ferrari could win the ballot to be the party's candidate for Mayor of London.
+It was suggested in June 2006 by Conservative leader David Cameron that, if Ferrari joined the Conservative Party and put himself forward, Ferrari could win the ballot to be the party's candidate for Mayor of London.
 Ferrari indicated, however, that he would not stand, as he "did not want to leave the listeners".
-This role was eventually taken by Boris Johnson.
+This role was eventually taken by Boris Johnson, who won the election.

-Ferrari does not recycle because the number of recycle bins mean "you've lost your front garden", he said on BBC's The Daily Politics.
+Ferrari does not recycle, because the number of recycling bins mean "you've lost your front garden", he told the BBC's Daily Politics in 2010.

 Ferrari voted to Leave in the 2016 EU membership referendum, but did not agree with the government's settled status fee (which was later scrapped).

 In September 2019, Ferrari said, after a visit to Israel, "I'd been given an insight into a country that I've always admired and I now revered".